-Solar power allows us to harness the energy from the sun and turn it into electricity to power our homes.
+Not only that there are many solar power pros and cons but installing solar panels is a great solution to cut carbon pollution, helps create jobs and save money.
+From a technical point of view solar power allows us to harness the energy from the sun and turn it into electricity to power our homes.

 There are four basic components in residential solar PV systems:

 Panels are able to harness energy from the sun through a unique property of the element silicon.
 Solar panels are made of silicon cells, and silicon can create an electric charge when it’s hit by sunlight.
 The electric charge that’s created is turned into an electric current inside of the panels.
-That current then flows into an inverter, which generates the type of electric current we use in our homes.
-Through this process the energy from the sun is converted into useable electricity!
+That current then flows into a solar inverter, which generates the type of electric current we use in our homes.
+Through this process, the energy from the sun is converted into useable electricity!